 April 7, 2025, General Meeting, Understanding Peru from a Palm Perspective, by Chip Jones, Jones Landscaping.
 See Posting.

-March 8-9, 2025 Spring Palm Sale, University of MIami Gifford Arboretum, See posting.
+March 8 and 9, 2025 Spring Palm Sale, University of MIami Gifford Arboretum, See posting.

 Feb 3, 2025, General Meeting, MBC Palm Expedition to Acre, Brazil by Dr. Joanna Tucker LIma, Living Collections Manager and Botanist, Montgomery Botanical Center.
 See posting.